Garrett Mitchell Player Props: Brewers vs. Padres

-After going 0-for-5 in his last game, Garrett Mitchell and the Milwaukee Brewers face the San Diego Padres (who will start Seth Lugo) at 4:05 PM ET on Saturday.
+Garrett Mitchell -- 0-for-3 in his last game -- will be in action for the Milwaukee Brewers versus the San Diego Padres, with Yu Darvish on the mound, on April 16 at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Padres.
+In his most recent game he had a hitless performance (0-for-3) against the Padres.

 Garrett Mitchell Game Info & Props vs. the Padres